Ayo Kimathi

-Ayo H. Kimathi (born December 2, 1973) is a Black nationalist, anti-LGBT activist, and international lecturer.
+Ayo H. Kimathi (born December 2, 1973) is an American Black nationalist, anti-LGBT activist, and international lecturer.
 Born in Southeast Greater Community hospital, he spent his early life in Southeast Washington, D.C., where he became interested in Black history and racial politics.
-He is most known for his opposition to homosexuality and pedophilia in the Black world community and his openly expressed animus towards white supremacy.
 The title he goes by when lecturing is the "Irritated Genie of Soufeese."
-His website has endorsed the killing of whites and "black traitors".
-At one point it held an "enemies list" which included Rev.Al Sharpton, Lil Wayne, Oprah Winfrey, Whoopi Goldberg, Condoleezza Rice, Colin Powell and Barack Obama.
+His website has endorsed the killing of Whites and "black traitors".
+At one point it held an "enemies list" which included Rev. Al Sharpton, Lil Wayne, Oprah Winfrey, Whoopi Goldberg, Condoleezza Rice, Colin Powell, and Barack Obama.

 In July 2009, Kimathi began working in government contracting at Immigration Customs Enforcement (ICE) as a Small Business Specialist.
-On August 21, 2013, his identity as a Black Nationalist leader who spoke out vocally against homosexuality in the Black community was exposed in an online article from The Wire.
+On August 21, 2013, his identity as a Black nationalist leader who spoke out vocally against homosexuality in the Black community was exposed in an online article from The Wire.
 Once news of this article spread to mainstream news networks such as CNN, FOX News, Huffington Post.
 Kimathi was put on paid leave and eventually fired in December 2013.

 In 2015, Kimathi was elected International Spokesman of a newly created movement called the Straight Black Pride Movement (SBPM).
 In the same year, he was officially banned from the country of Bermuda for a lecture he did stating among other things that, "Black men should only date and marry Black women."
-Based on his adamant stance against homosexuality, interracial dating and marriage, and sex, the Home Affairs Minister for Bermuda, Michael Fahy, banned Ayo Kimathi from Bermuda for at least (5) years in 2015.
+Based on his adamant stance against homosexuality, interracial dating and marriage, and sex, the Home Affairs Minister for Bermuda, Michael Fahy, banned Ayo Kimathi from Bermuda for at least five years in 2015.